bahmutov/cypress-form-data-with-file-upload/README.md

 If the app uses "naked" HTML form submission with file input like [server/index.html](server/index.html), the Cypress test [spec.js](cypress/integration/spec.js) can either replace the submission on the fly with XHR.

+## Hack

+This is a solution implemented with what is possible today using JavaScript and Cypress 1.4.1.
+Of course using native events would be better than this hack - but that work needs to be done [#311](https://github.com/cypress-io/cypress/issues/311).
+This code might be a termporary answer to people who are blocked by file upload in [#170](https://github.com/cypress-io/cypress/issues/170)

 ## Install

 ```